Russell-Waterhouse/blog/content/post/landmines.md

 This cult does have some merritts.
 The type system in Rust that everyone loves came from here, for example.
 Array.map() came from here, and that's great.
 I use it all the time.

 But largely, this is a mine field.
-You can write fucked up hard to read too abstract functional code too.
-Debugging closures that have been passed through nineteen functions isn't fun, and if you write enough Haskell, you'll walk into that mine eventually.
+You can write fucked up, hard to read, too abstract functional code too.
+Debugging closures that have been passed through nine functions isn't fun, and if you write enough Haskell, you'll walk into that mine eventually.

 Mutable data is OK.
 Doing IO is OK.
 Both of those are what we built computers to do.
 Trying to fight those only serve to make our jobs harder.

 Also, the claims about concurrent optimizations are largely a falsehood.
 Using immutable data structures does not automatically mean your program will run in 1/32 the time on 32 threads.
 Haskell models data as if time doesn't exist, but time does exist, and some things happen before other things, and because of that fact, you can't just parallelize everything, even when your data is "immutable."

 I spent quite a bit of time in this minefield too.
 Again, I would stay out if you can.

+## Minefield 4: The cult of "Good Enough"

+This one isn't a cult that is so easily identifiable as the functional programming bros or the AI boosters.
+They don't move as one like the other cults do.
+However, it's a pervasive sentiment in the field, especially in web app development.

+This cult will proclaim that performance doesn't matter; not on the server, and not on the user's device.
+This cult loves to say things like:
+- "Bug not reproducible, closing the ticket."
+- "it works on my machine."
+- "My unit tests pass so it's not my issue."
+- "If there's a bug in it, our users will report the bug, and we'll fix it fast, so it's no big deal to ship fast and break things"
+  - This is always said when the backlog is miles long, so obviously we aren't fixing things fast.

+Developers that think like this do not care about their users or their craft.

+If you want to do good work in this field, you can't have this mentality.

+You need to care about your users and about your craft.

+You need to understand that performance matters.
+Using 100MB of RAM when 10MB would do is wasteful.
+Making the user wait 1.2 seconds (or worse, 1.2 minutes) when you should be able to do it in 16 milliseconds is unacceptable.

+You need to grasp that if the user took the time to report a bug, it probably exists, and if it doesn't exist, we need to fix the user experience so the user doesn't think this is a bug.
+And if the bug does exist, we should update our QA process to figure out how this slipped through, and probably look for more bugs in this class, and add regression tests to prevent this class of bug in the future.

+Anything less than excellent documentation for your fellow developers and for your users should be repugnant to you.
+Your documentation should offer plentiful examples for new users, and detailed reference for experienced power users.

+It's the idea that a Gigabyte of dependencies to do trivial work should make your blood run cold.

+When you hear things like "It's fine for the server to be slow, most of the time is in the network call or db call," you should immediately think of ways to make the network requests faster (doing less of them would probably be a good start, looking at you Microsoft Teams, which will make 700+ network requests on an initial load of my conversations), and check whether you have things like a sane db schema with good indexes, and if you need more than that, read replicas.
+Then, you should make the server fast and lean on memory anyways, because it's running in the cloud and if you can drop a VM size you can save costs.

+And look, I get it.
+I live in the real world too.
+I know sometimes you need to get a project out the door and can't do as good of a job on it as you would like.
+But there's a wide chasm between cutting a corner and knowing you cut that corner, and genuinely thinking it's good enough.
+You'll cut different corners, and when excellence is practically free, you'll take it.

+You have to give a shit, or else you don't stand a chance.
+You're reading this article, so you probably do, but it's always worth reiterating.

-## Minefield 4: DVORAK
+## Minefield 5: DVORAK

 Not as big of a minefield, but worth mentioning.
-If your wrists hurt, you need an ergonomic keyboard, not to learn a new keyboard layout.
+If your wrists hurt, you need an ergonomic keyboard (and probably two weeks off the computer), not to learn a new keyboard layout.

 Seriously, look at all the symbols programmers type, and then look at the dvorak keyboard layout, and realize the right pinky is pressing a nontrivial percent of your programming symbol keys in that layout, and then don't try dvorak.

 If you want to type faster, just practice typing faster.
 That helps far more than dvorak.

+## Bonus!
+Fields that Aren't Full of Landmines!

+As a reward for getting this far, here's a list of things that I've tried and were legitimately good things for my programs.

+- TDD (within reason, it's great for pure functions that don't do IO)
+- Unit testing (again, within reason, see example 1 in minefield 2)
+- Integration testing (as long as you are only integration testing your integration code)
+- End-to-end testing (as long as you don't pretend they're a replacement for the rest of your test suite and you take the time to set them up right)
+- A reliable deployment pipeline
+- A hot-reloading development environment (I call this "dev")
+- A development environment that closely resembles production (I call this "preview")
+- Infra as code
+- Docker (I'm not stoked about how slow it is, but it does solve a lot of problems)
+- Kubernetes (As long as you actually need it, it's great, but you probably don't actually need it)
+- Structured Logging
+- Neovim (as long as you don't go way overboard with plugins)
+- Writing the usage code of an API before writing the API, then writing the API.

+## Conclusion

+I'm not the most talented developer out there.
+I've done some good work, but I'm not the best, and I'm not working on the hardest problems out there.

+If I have one strength, it's that I've tried more things than most developers.
+I've shipped nontrivial projects in C, Haskell, Java, Kotlin, Python, Ruby, JavaScript, TypeScript, and Groovy.
+I've done DevOps with Terraform and AWS CDK, Kubernetes and AWS Lambda, and self-hosted many of my own programs for fun.
+I'm learning Rust to see if that lives up to the hype.

+Luckily, I have enough confidence in myself and my abilities to know when I've tried something enough to know it doesn't work.
+While a somewhat slow process, it does mean that eventually I can smell bullshit.

+Like I said at the beginning, most problems in industry aren't that hard, we just write code in a way that makes it harder.

+There are no silver bullets, except the silver bullet of "don't shoot yourself in the foot".
+Anyone trying to sell you a silver bullet has probably downplayed the costs of their religion.

+If you want to make good products, you'll need to learn a lot.
+In order to learn a lot and not fall for someone's snake oil, you need to be good at detecting bullshit.
+If you try something, and it sucks, trust your experience.
+If you feel like there's constant pain with something you're doing, you have probably stepped on a landmine, and that's an excellent time to stop walking and figure out exactly what turn led you into the minefield.